 This is peak “runs on a toaster” survival.
 Cataclysm: Dark Days Ahead is a free, open source, turn based survival roguelike set in a sprawling post apocalyptic world.
 You scavenge, craft, build vehicles, manage wounds and fend off zombies, mutants, robots and wildlife, all in either ASCII or simple tiles.

-Why it is worth your time: once you get past the old school look, the depth is insane.
+Why it is worth your time: once you get past the old school look, the depth is absurd.
 You can weld cars together, build bases, wire up solar power and craft half your gear from junk you found in burned out houses.

 Where to get it: direct from the official Cataclysm: Dark Days Ahead site, completely free.